As voice search technology grows in popularity, online businesses must adapt their SEO strategies to keep up with the latest trends.

 Image Source: Ahref

-So here when you are looking for voice search keywords to optimize your content, you need to look for more natural language long keywords.
+So here,, when looking for voice search keywords to optimize your content, you must look for more natural language long keywords.

-These keywords are supposed to be conversational and/or in question format as well.
-They are also usually more than 5 words.
+These keywords are also supposed to be conversational and/or in question format.
+They are also usually more than five words.

-Voice searches are usually or mostly done in the form of very naturally spoken questionnaires.
+Voice searches are usually or mostly done as very naturally spoken questionnaires.

 Image Source: Wordtracker